-F Water, plumbing and bathroom fittings
+F- Water, plumbing and bathroom fittings

 Repair category 1

-Notes No evidence of leakage was noted from the plumbing.
+Notes No evidence of leakage is noted from the plumbing

-Heating and hot water

-Repair category 1

-Notes The owner has advised that a new PVC oil storage tank will be installed within the grounds, located adjacent to the storage sheds at his expense prior to the sale.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation
+Heating and hot water Repair category 1 Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No surface leakage was observed.
+Notes No significant defects noted.